bartekdzek/Artificial_intelligence_project/Neural_Networks/README.md

 ### Classification Problem

 **Problem:** This section focuses on a classification task aimed at categorizing observations into distinct classes.
 The dataset and specific target classes are described in the `klasyfikacjaNN.ipynb` notebook.
-From the analysis in `klasyfikacjaNN.html`, it appears the classification involves categories such as "Sunny" and "Snowy," suggesting a weather-related or environmental classification task.

 ## Literature Review